-ECN 490 CUE: History of Economic Thought AND

-PSC 343 International Political Economy

-Elective Pair (choose one):
+ECN 490 CUE: History of Economic Thought AND PSC 343 International Political Economy Elective Pair (choose one):

-I. ECN 332 or 333 Public Finance AND

-PSC 219 or 220 Public Administration OR

-PSC 221 Government Regulation of Business OR

-PSC 400 Seminar in Urban Policy & Planning

-II.
-ECN 335 International Trade & Globalization OR

-FIN 362 Multinational Financial Management AND

-PSC 339 or 340 Theories of International Relations OR

-III.
-ECN 245 or 246 Environmental Economics OR

-ECN 249 Economics of Natural Resources & Sustainability AND

-PSC 216 Environmental Politics & Policymaking OR

-IV.
-ECN 243 Healthcare Economics AND

-PSC 213 Public Health Policy

-V. ECN 251 or 252 Economic Growth & International Development AND

-PSC 232 Governments & Politics of East Asia OR

-PSC 237 Governments & Politics of Africa OR

-PSC 244 or 245 Government & Politics of Latin America OR

-PSC 248 or 249 Governments & Politics of the Middle East

-With the approval of the appropriate program director, a seminar or special topics course may be substituted for an economics or political science course in the optional pair area.
-PSC 960 Political Science Internship will be arranged to meet the student's particular interests.

-POLITICAL SCIENCE (PSC)

-Department Chair: Associate Professor Michele Moser Deegan

-Professors: Borick, Gambino, Herrick, Slane Associate Professors: Hashim, Mathews

-Assistant Professor: Mello

-Political Science is a discipline that aims to understand, analyze, and evaluate governmental institutions, public policy, political ideas, and collective action within societies and among nations.
-By introducing students to the tools of the discipline its theories, concepts, and research methods - the study of political science enables them to explore the power relationships, social-economic conditions, and ideological commitments that shape political action and public argument in a diverse and globally interdependent society.
+I. ECN 332 or 333 Public Finance AND - PSC 219 or 220 Public Administration OR - PSC 221 Government Regulation of Business OR - PSC 400 Seminar in Urban Policy & Planning - II.
+ECN 251 or 252 Economic Growth and International Development OR - ECN 334 or 335 International Trade & Globalization AND PSC 339 or 340 Theories of International Relations OR - PSC 341 American Foreign Policy - III.
+ECN 245 or 246 Environmental Economics AND - PSC 216 Environmental Politics & Policymaking OR - PSC 330 or 331 Comparative & International Environmental Policies - IV.
+ECN 243 Healthcare Economics AND - PSC 213 Public Health Policy - V. ECN 251 or 252 Economic Growth & International Development AND - PSC 232 Governments & Politics of East Asia OR - PSC 237 Governments & Politics of Africa OR - PSC 244 or 245 Government & Politics of Latin America OR 244 / Political Science PSC 248 or 249 Governments & Politics of the Middle East With the approval of the appropriate program director, a seminar or special topic course may be substituted for an economics or political science course in the optional pair area.
+PSC 960, Internship in Local Government, will be arranged to meet the student's particular interests.
+POLITICAL SCIENCE (PSC) Department Chair: Associate Professor Michele Moser Deegan Professors: Borick, Gambino, Herrick, Slane Associate Professors: Hashim, Mathews, Mello Political Science is a discipline that aims to understand, analyze, and evaluate governmental institutions, public policy, political ideas, and collective action within societies and among nations.
+By introducing students to the tools of the discipline - its theories, concepts, and research methods - the study of political science enables them to explore the power relationships, social-economic conditions, and ideological commitments that shape political action and public argument in a diverse and globally interdependent society.
 The Political Science Department takes seriously the mission at the heart of liberal arts education: cultivating thoughtful, articulate, active, and In doing so the department offers courses and research responsible citizens. experiences emphasizing the development of writing skills, critical thinking, and active and intelligent engagement with issues affecting contemporary public life.
 Political Science students develop an array of skills and experiences that lead to careers in federal, state, and local government; international organizations; law; nonprofit organizations and associations; campaign management and polling; journalism; teaching; and graduate study.
 Students interested in politics and government may also consider several interdisciplinary majors with a substantial political science component.
-These majors are History/Government, International Studies, Philosophy/Political Thought, and Political Economy and Public Policy.
+These majors are International Studies, Philosophy/Political Thought, and Political Economy and Public Policy.
 The department strongly encourages its students to participate in a study abroad experience and a Washington, D.C. or local internship.

-Exceptional students in Political Science are invited to propose a research project for honors consideration during their senior year.
-Proposals must be submitted by the beginning of the spring semester.
+SPECIAL PROGRAMS Honors Program Exceptional students in Political Science are invited to propose a research project for honors consideration during their senior year.
+Proposals must be submitted by the end of the fall semester.
 Applicants will work closely with a faculty member in developing and completing an honors thesis using empirical or theoretical research methods.
-To be eligible for honors, students must meet the following requirements:

-- 1. A 3.75 GPA in political science courses and an overall 3.50 GPA at the beginning of the first or second semester of the senior year. - 2.
+To be eligible for honors, students must meet the following requirements: 1.
+A 3.75 GPA in political science courses and an overall 3.50 GPA at the end of their junior year. - 2.
 Honors candidates will enroll in either a political science seminar or an independent study during their senior year. - 3.
 The student will present and successfully defend his or her thesis in a public forum before political science faculty and students.
 After the thesis defense, department faculty will determine the award of honors.
 Semester in Washington, D.C.